janaiscoding/JanaIsCoding/README.md

 ## 👋👩‍🎓 Hi there.
 I'm Jana.

-- I'm an engineering graduate that's passionate about problem solving!</br>
+- I'm a dedicated, organized, detail oriented engineering graduate. </br>
-- My career mission is to become an amazing Full Stack Web Developer!</br>
 - Currently looking for an entry-level front-end developer position.</br>
-- Motivated to be a valuable team member that can learn and adapt fast!
-If you think I'd be a good fit for your team, feel free to reach out!</br>
+- Motivated to be a valuable team member that can learn and adapt fast! </br>
+- If you think I'd be a good fit for your team, feel free to reach out anytime!</br>

 ## ⚙️ Finished Projects
 - [Library](https://janaiscoding.github.io/library/)